AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-an-adobe-experience-platform-segment-to-a-marketo-static-list.md

 ---
-description: Push an Adobe Experience Cloud Segment to a Marketo Static List - Marketo Docs - Product Documentation
+description: Push an Adobe Experience Platform Segment to a Marketo Static List - Marketo Docs - Product Documentation
-title: Push an Adobe Experience Cloud Segment to a Marketo Static List
+title: Push an Adobe Experience Platform Segment to a Marketo Static List
 hidefromtoc: yes
 exl-id: 8df11bf4-06f4-4927-8dfb-954414fce6dc
 ---
-# Push an Adobe Experience Cloud Segment to a Marketo Static List {#push-an-adobe-experience-cloud-segment-to-a-marketo-static-list}
+# Push an Adobe Experience Platform Segment to a Marketo Static List {#push-an-adobe-experience-platform-segment-to-a-marketo-static-list}

 This feature allows you to push segments located in your Adobe Experience Platform over to Marketo in the form of a static list.